conradoqg/naivecoin/README.md

 1. Receive new blocks and check what to do with it
 2. Receive new transactions and check what to do with it

-The node rebroadcasts every information it receives unless it doesn't do anything with it, for example, if it already has the peer/transaction/blockchain.
+The node rebroadcasts all information it receives unless it doesn't do anything with it, for example, if it already has the peer/transaction/blockchain.

 An extra responsibility is to get a number of confirmations for a given transaction.
 It does that by asking every node if it has that transaction in its blockchain.